brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/SysAdmin-Tools/GroupPolicyObjects-Templates/README.md

 This folder contains a curated collection of Group Policy Object (GPO) templates designed to simplify and standardize the configuration of Windows Server Forest and Domain structures.
 These templates cover a wide range of use cases, enhancing security, productivity, and compliance within your IT infrastructure.

 ### Key Examples:
-- **enable-logon-message-workstations**: Ensures users see critical logon messages.
+- **enable-logon-message-workstations**: Ensures users see critical logon messages as showed at example .
-- **disable-firewall-domain-workstations**: Enhances domain workstation management by disabling the firewall for specific scenarios.
+- **disable-firewall-domain-workstations**: Enhances domain workstation management by disabling the native windows firewall for specific scenarios.
 - **install-cmdb-fusioninventory-agent**: Automates deployment of asset management tools.
 - **password-policy-all-domain-users**: Implements robust password policies for domain-wide users.